Armory Enterprise architecture

 Rosco is the “bakery” service.
 It is a wrapper around Hashicorp’s Packer command line tool which bakes images for AWS, GCP, Docker, Azure, and other builders.

-Armory specific microservices
+Armory Enterprise proprietary microservices

 - Creating a library of pipeline modules (components) that can be templatized and used in Dinghy-managed pipeline definitions.

 The Armory Policy Engine is designed to allow enterprises more complete control of their software delivery process by providing them with the hooks necessary to perform more extensive verification of their pipelines and processes in Spinnaker.
 This policy engine is backed by Open Policy Agent(OPA) and uses input style documents to perform validation of pipelines during save time and runtime

 Terraformer is the microservice behind Armory’s Terraform Integration.
 It allows Armory to natively use your infrastructure-as-code Terraform scripts as part of a deployment pipeline.

 Installation and management